teaghan/playlab-courses/README.md

 - **Enhanced RAG Capabilities**: Enable the AI to interact with the entire course material simultaneously
 - **Advanced Document Editing**: Improve the AI-assisted document creation and editing
-- **Community Courses**: Facilitate the sharing and exploring open-sourced courses